Karim20221/Operating-Systems---Coursework/week2.md

 # Week 2 – Security Planning and Testing Methodology

+## Overview

+In Week 2 I focused on planning how the server would be tested and secured before carrying out any major performance or stress testing.
+The goal was to make sure the system was configured safely while still being able to monitor and evaluate its behaviour under different workloads.

+Most of this planning was based around understanding how the server might be used in a real environment and what security risks it could face, especially since all administration is done remotely through SSH.

 ## Performance Testing Plan
-The objective was to evaluate the performance and behaviour of the Ubuntu Server system configured in Week 1 while maintaining active security controls.

-Testing focused on CPU, memory, disk, and network performance under varying workloads using remote monitoring via SSH.
+The performance testing was designed to look at how the server behaves under different levels of load, while still keeping security controls enabled in the background.

+The main areas I planned to test were:

+- CPU performance under stress
+- Memory usage and behaviour under pressure
+- Disk usage and I/O activity
+- Network performance and throughput
+- General system responsiveness

+All of this was monitored remotely over SSH so the system stayed headless and realistic to a server environment.

 ## Testing Environment

+The testing environment from Week 1 was kept the same to ensure consistency:

-- Ubuntu Server (headless)
+- Ubuntu Server (headless, CLI-only)
 - Linux kernel
 - 8 GB RAM
 - 25 GB virtual disk
-- VirtualBox virtualisation
+- Running inside VirtualBox
-- SSH-only administration
+- Managed fully through SSH

+This setup keeps a clear separation between the workstation and server, which also reduces unnecessary risk.

 ## Network Context

-The server operates within a VirtualBox virtual network and is accessed remotely by the workstation.
-Network configuration and IP addressing were verified using `ip addr`.
+The server runs inside a VirtualBox virtual network and is accessed only by the workstation system.

+The network configuration and IP addressing were checked using `ip addr` to make sure the connection was stable and predictable before running any tests.

+Keeping the server inside a virtual network also reduces exposure, since it is not directly reachable from the public internet.

 ## Performance Metrics

+The plan was to monitor the following values during testing:

 - CPU utilisation
-- Memory usage
+- Memory usage and swap behaviour
-- Disk usage and I/O
+- Disk usage and I/O activity
-- Network throughput
+- Network throughput and stability
-- System responsiveness
+- Overall system responsiveness

+These metrics help build a clearer picture of how the operating system reacts when workloads increase.

 ## Testing Methodology

+To keep the testing structured, I followed a simple step-by-step approach:

-- Baseline measurement after boot
+1. Record a baseline after boot
-- Workload testing
-- Bottleneck identification
-- Optimisation testing
+2. Apply different workloads
+3. Identify bottlenecks or weak areas
+4. Apply optimisations and re-test

+This makes it easier to compare behaviour before and after changes.

 ## Security Configuration Checklist

+Before running tests, I planned out the main security controls that needed to be in place.

 ### SSH Hardening
+- Key-based authentication instead of passwords
-- Disable password authentication
+- Disable password login
-- Enable key-based authentication
-- Disable root login
+- Disable root login over SSH
-- Restrict SSH users
+- Restrict SSH access to specific users

 ### Firewall Configuration
 - Enable UFW
-- Allow SSH from workstation only
+- Allow SSH only from the workstation IP
-- Deny all other inbound traffic
+- Deny other inbound traffic

 ### Mandatory Access Control
 - Enable AppArmor
-- Verify enforcement mode
+- Check that it is running in enforced mode

-### Automatic Updates
+### Automatic Security Updates
-- Enable unattended security updates
+- Enable unattended security updates to reduce risk

 ### User Management
-- Non-root admin user
+- Use a non-root admin account
-- Least privilege via sudo
+- Apply least-privilege through sudo

 ### Network Security
-- Isolated VirtualBox network
+- Keep server isolated within the virtual network
-- Regular service audits
+- Review running services to reduce attack surface

 ## Threat Model

+The threat model was kept simple and focused on realistic risks for a small remote server.

 ### Brute-force SSH attacks
-Mitigated by key-based authentication, firewall restrictions, and intrusion prevention.
+This is reduced by using key-based authentication and firewall restrictions, instead of allowing password logins from anywhere.

 ### Unauthorised network access
-Mitigated through firewall rules and service auditing.
+This is mitigated with a default-deny firewall and regular service checks.

-### Privilege escalation
+### Privilege escalation risks
-Mitigated by disabling root login and enforcing MAC policies.
+This is reduced by disabling root login and enforcing access-control policies.